Introduction

 The onus and misunderstanding early development

-Ross went (selectively) through some of the background of how I was looking into editions.
-Even though I had began from a place of uncertainty, I was using the logic of Henry Hills, Dean Burgon, Oliver Cromwell and Church history.
+Ross went (selectively) through some of the background of how I was first looking into editions.
+Even though I had began from a place of uncertainty, I was using the logic of Edward Hills, Dean Burgon, Oliver Cromwell and Church history.
 The approach therefore was providentialist not Pentecostalist (which I am sure Ross also misunderstands, not knowing of the farflung spectrum of Pentecostal beliefs exceeding the spectrum of different Baptists).

 Ross also tries to put the onus on me.
 He reads something I wrote and then tries to drive things beyond or even opposite of what I have said or meant.
 He then says that it is up to me to essentially rewrite something so that he doesn’t misinterpret it.
 That is completely uncharitably holding a person to ransom by essentially knowingly saying that they are meaning something they do not mean, and then saying that I would have to change my writings so he doesn’t misinterpret them.